4 CRM Tracking Tips That Can Increase Your Bottom Line

 This isn't an exhaustive list, but it's a good start.

 Pro-tip: Don't compare your data to last weeks or months only.
-For the most accurate picture, compare it to the same time last year to filter out circumstantial factors like natural seasonal changes and focus on the real numbers.
+For the most accurate picture, compare it to last year's time to filter out circumstantial factors like natural seasonal changes and focus on the real numbers.

 Then, act on it.